Saint Clare of Assisi

 The first monastic rule written by a woman

 At San Damiano, Clare founded the Order of Poor Ladies — now known as the Poor Clares — in the Franciscan tradition, and eventually wrote its Rule of Life herself, emphasizing what she called "perfect poverty" and forbidding the ownership of property even collectively by the community.
-It stands as the first known set of monastic guidelines ever written by a woman, a foundational document shaped directly by Clare's own understanding of what Francis's original vision required.
+It stands as the first known set of monastic guidelines ever written by a woman, a foundational document shaped directly by Clare's own understanding of what Francis of Assisi's original vision required — the two remained close spiritual friends and collaborators for the rest of his life, with Francis relying on Clare's counsel and prayers even as his own reputation as a preacher grew across Europe.

 A city saved by the Eucharist alone